hpyhacking/peatio/docs/peatio/multi_network.md

 ### Currencies

 System use platform currency, to estimate min deposit amount, withdraw fee, min withdraw amount if auto update configuration enabled </br>
-Periodic job will recalculate all amounts every 5 min due to latest market price </br>
+Periodic job will recalculate all amounts every 5 min due to mid market price </br>
 You can setup platform currency with ENV variable `PEATIO_PLATFORM_CURRENCY`, be sure you have this currency seeded in your configuration </br>
 Platform currency change is better to do at the begging of the platform configuration. </br>